vanducng/datafold-docs/docs/integrations/data_warehouses/content/postgres/postgres.md

 CREATE ROLE datafold WITH LOGIN ENCRYPTED PASSWORD 'SOMESECUREPASSWORD';

+/* Give the datafole role write access to the temporary schema */

+GRANT ALL ON SCHEMA datafold_tmp TO datafold;

 /* Make sure that the postgres user has read permissions on the tables */

 GRANT USAGE ON SCHEMA <myschema> TO datafold;